-Dynamic Routing Gateway (DRG)
+Dynamic Routing Gateways (DRGs)

-On Compute Cloud@Customer, A dynamic routing gateway, or DRG, provides a path for private network traffic between the VCN and an on-premises network.
+On Compute Cloud@Customer, a dynamic routing gateway, or DRG, provides a path for private network traffic between the VCN and an on-premises network.
 This traffic is routed to the data center network and on to its destination.

 The data center network is considered a public network because it's external to the Compute Cloud@Customer environment.
 However, no form of tunneling is required because traffic doesn't travel over the internet.
 This is a significant difference with public cloud environments.